Assisticant/Clock/README.md

 }
 ```

-Start a timer that peridically set the value of the observable.
+Start a timer that periodically set the value of the observable.

 ```csharp
 class ObservableClock